‘GH’ Casting News: Alla Korot Heads To Port Charles

 General Hospital casting news has been the talk of social media.
 It all began earlier this summer when it was announced that Rebecca Budig was let out of her contract.
 Rumors began swirling about cutbacks around the set.
 As it turns out, Steve Burton was hired back, but the details of his role are still unknown.
 Now, more General Hospital casting news has been leaked.
 It appears that another woman is going to be lurking around Port Charles.
 As of now, the details are unclear, but the fan reaction to the news has been pretty much the same.

 With all of the contract negotiations and casting news that have been announced over the last several weeks, the addition of another new character in Port Charles has fans stumped.
 According to Soap Opera Digest, Alla Korot will be joining the General Hospital cast in the near future.
 Everything surrounding her presence is a complete mystery at the moment.
-Korot is a well-known face among soap fans having played Jenna on Another World and most recently, Janet on Days of Our Lives.
-Alla also had a soap on the SoapNet original series, GH: Night Shift.
+Korot is a well-known face among soap fans, having played Jenna on Another World and, most recently, Janet on Days of Our Lives.
+Alla also had a role on the SoapNet original series GH: Night Shift.

 #TBT @AWFans remember this from the Grand Valentines Ball in Bay City Jenna styled after Vivian Leigh????@nbcdays ???????? pic.twitter.com/htMT52Thcm